-(c) to prevent a High Contracting Party from taking any action in pursuance of obligations under the United Nations Charter for-the maintenance or restoration of international peace and security;
+(c) to prevent a High Contracting Party from taking any action in pursuance of obligations under the United Nations Charter() for the maintenance or restoration of international peace and security;

-Provided. that the High Contracting Parties shall aim to restrict any such action to that involving the least possible deviation, both in extent and duration, from the provisions of the present Treaty.
+Provided that the High Contracting Parties shall aim to restrict any such action to that involving the least possible deviation, both in extent and duration, from the provisions of the present Treaty.

-- 4. Without prejudice to the provisions of Articles 22 and 23, nothing in the present Treaty: shall oblige one High Contracting Party to extend - (a) to the nationals and companies of the other, or - (b) to the companies of the former High Contracting Party more than one half of the interests in which are owned or which are controlled. by nationals and companies of the latter High Contracting Party, exclusively to public authorities in any of the territories of the former High Contracting Party or to other companies of that High Contracting Party more than one-half of the interests in which are owned or which are controlled by that High Contracting Party or any such public authority,
+4. Without prejudice to the provisions of Articles 22 and 23, nothing in the present Treaty shall oblige one High Contracting Party to extend exclusively to public authorities in any of the territories of the former High Contracting Party or to other companies of that High Contracting Party more than one half of the interests in which are owned or which are controlled by that High Contracting Party or any such public authority.